Client services charter

 • Veterinary care and monitoring of unwell animals including investigations of unexpected events.

-• Routine health monitoring is performed on the majority of animals within the colony.
-Health reports are available on the website and by contacting the facility.
+• Health reports are available on the website and by contacting the facility.
 Requests for additional health screening will be charged at cost.

 Animal Delivery

 • Animals that require picking up at the Hugh Ennor Building (HEB) must be collected within 10 minutes of the arranged pick up time.
-Animals that have been removed from the HEB barrier cannot be returned and will be euthanased if pick up does not occur in a timely fashion.
+Animals that have been removed from the HEB barrier cannot be returned and will be euthanised if pick up does not occur in a timely fashion.

 Timed Mating